JosephM-coding/IdleClicker/JS_README.md

 - **JavaScript**: Game logic, state management, animations
 - **LocalStorage API**: Save/load game data persistently
 - **Google Fonts**: Custom typography
+- **Reliable Comments**: I have comments that give a small explanation to what to functions do

 ---
 ## JavaScript